 People with this type of anemia often do well with treatment.

 Long-term vitamin B12 deficiency can cause nerve damage.
-This may be permanent if you do not start treatment within 6 months of when your symptoms begin.
+This may be permanent if you do not start treatment promptly after your symptoms begin.
+If nerve damage is severe or long-lasting, some damage may be permanent.

 Vitamin B12 deficiency anemia most often responds well to treatment.
 It will likely get better when the underlying cause of the deficiency is treated.